Werdffelynir/an.script/README.md

 Simplified realization of animation or static graphs, and some event-control model for "click", "mousemove", "keydown" and "keypress"

-### Map of script
+## Script Maps

 ```
-An. static and constants
+// An. static and constants
     version: String
     LOOP_TIMER: String
     LOOP_ANIMATE: String
     Extension: Function - Add extensions in loader
     @private internalExtensions: Array - Storage of extensions

-An.prototype. and instance
+// An.prototype. and instance
 # Properties
     width: Integer - Canvas size of width
     height: Integer - Canvas size of height
     canvas: Object HTMLCanvasElement - Canvas object